NightCrawler9924/BASH-SCRIPTING/README.md

 - `notes.md` — Detailed Bash scripting notes covering basics, variables, conditionals, loops, and more.
 - `run_all.sh` — Simple script that shows the current date and lists the contents of a user-specified directory.
 - `check_positive_negative.sh` — Script to demonstrate conditionals by checking if a number is positive or negative.

+🔖 License

+This project is licensed under the MIT License — feel free to explore, use, and contribute.

+🙌 Author

+Made with 💻 and 📚 by Deepansh Sabharwal
+Feel free to check out my ePortfolio or reach out for collaborations.

 ---